 A good quality-sleeping mat has a big impact on your comfort and warmth particularly in colder conditions.
 Most of us will spend a huge amount of time choosing a sleeping bag and then stint when it comes to purchasing a sleeping mat.
 However, industry recommendations are that to get the maximum performance out out a sleeping bag, you need to have a mat that has an R-value of around 4.0.
 Surprise, surprise many high end mats have an R-value of 3.8 and this is no accident.

 This response was a bit of a surprise.
 I expected a lot more back sleepers than we ended up with.
 In fact there was only around 2% of our respondents that were back sleepers and this number was consistent with our first survey in 2019.
-Most of our respondents were side sleepers or restless sleepers that moved throughout the night
+Most of our respondents were side sleepers or restless sleepers that moved throughout the night (October 2022)

-Reasons for mat selection.
+Reasons for mat selection .
 This was a close one with comfort, warmth and packed size being the big winners and remained unchanged as the 2019 survey (October 2022)

 Type of sleeping mats preferred by our respondents.
 The inflatable sleeping mat was first choice with self inflating mats coming second.
 While I expected the foam mats to come third, these mats didn’t even show up in this survey as a response (October 2022)

-Over the years we have tested many sleeping pads and mats but new models and new technology is coming to the market all the time.
+Over the years we have tested many sleeping mats but new models and new technology is coming to the market all the time.
 Here are the results of the best know and easier to source mats on the make at the moment:

 For me the perfect sleeping mat would be one that costs very little, weighs almost nothing, has an R-value of 3.8+, is very durable, is really comfortable, and packs down to the size of a tennis ball!
 I’m sure many would agree.